Helpful information for Oklahomans from wheat fields to city streets.

 Each time you head out to your vehicle, make a lap around the car to inspect it before taking off.
 In cold weather, tires can lose pressure and deflate slightly; make sure they are still at a safe level to drive on.
 You should also check the tread thickness of your tires, ensure nothing is clogging your exhaust pipe and confirm that your headlights and tail lights work.

-Less-than-ideal road conditions mean you need to drive with extra care and caution.
+Less-than-ideal road conditions you must focus on driving safely and with caution.
 Reduce your speed, leave extra distance between your vehicle and others, start braking sooner than you normally would and try to stop strategically in a way that won’t leave you sliding downhill or struggling to take off again.
 Lastly, limit distractions in your car, including radio and cellphone use, and stay focused on making it home safe.

 No matter where you drive, make sure you are protected with custom auto insurance to fit your needs.
 Contact an agent to discuss the coverage you need!